thosgood/this-weeks-finds/markdown/151-200/week179.md

 5) Andrew Pressley and Graeme Segal, Loop Groups, Oxford University Press, Oxford, 1986.

-The factorization of a map g: S^1 \to G into parts that are analytic inside and outside the unit disk plays a big role in string theory: it corresponds to taking certain 2d field theories called Wess-Zumino-Witten models and splitting the solutions into left-moving
+The factorization of a map g\colon  S^1 \to  G into parts that are analytic inside and outside the unit disk plays a big role in string theory: it corresponds to taking certain 2d field theories called Wess-Zumino-Witten models and splitting the solutions into left-moving